Christopher S. Spaeth

 Senior Consultant / Ph.D. / Houston

-He has extensive laboratory research experience and broad-based training in genetics, molecular and cellular biology, neuroscience, oil-based interactions with biological systems, such as those mediating dermal penetration of substances, and conserved pathways of cell traffic and cell barrier function.
-He has taught at the university level and has been awarded multiple grants from the US National Institute of Health and the National Institute of Drug Abuse.
+He has extensive laboratory research experience and broad-based training in toxicology, neuroscience, genetics, molecular and cellular biology, oil-based interactions with biological systems, such as those mediating dermal penetration of substances, and conserved pathways of cell traffic and cell barrier function.
+He has taught at the university level and has been awarded multiple grants from the US National Institute of Health and the National Institute of Drug Abuse (NIDA).

-As a cosmetic toxicologist at a leading cosmetic company, he has extensive experience with hazard assessments, dose and exposure assessments, risk assessments and management, and communicating these results to stakeholders across all business units as it relates to cosmetic skincare products.
+As a former cosmetic toxicologist at a leading cosmetic company, he also has working experience with hazard assessments, dose and exposure assessments, risk assessments and management, and communicating these results to stakeholders across all business units as it relates to cosmetic skincare and consumer products.
 He has written hundreds of safety assessments of cosmetic ingredients for products currently on the market.

 • Cell and Molecular Biology, Ph.D.: University of Texas at Austin